HW-VMCL/hw-vmcl.github.io/_pages/about.md

 Hi!
 My name is Hongyuan Wang (王鸿远).
 I'm a second year M.S. student from School of Computer Scinence, Beijing Institute of Technology, supervised by [Prof. Lizhi Wang](https://wang-lizhi.github.io/).
 I received my bachelor's degree form the same school.
 I'm interested in computer photography, low-level vision, generative model and deep learning.

+I enjoy researching the working principles of neural networks and designing neural networks that are in harmony with the characteristics of data.
+I am always fascinated by the exploration of the unknown.

 # 🔥 News